GT4SD/gt4sd-core/README.md

 Beyond implementing various generative modeling inference and training pipelines GT4SD is designed to provide a high-level API that implement an harmonized interface for several existing packages:

-- [GuacaMol](https://github.com/BenevolentAI/guacamol): inference pipelines for the baselines models.
+- [GuacaMol](https://github.com/BenevolentAI/guacamol): inference pipelines for the baselines models and training pipelines for LSTM models.
-- [MOSES](https://github.com/molecularsets/moses): inference pipelines for the baselines models.
+- [Moses](https://github.com/molecularsets/moses): inference pipelines for the baselines models and training pipelines for VAEs and Organ.
 - [TorchDrug](https://github.com/DeepGraphLearning/torchdrug): inference pipelines for GCPN and GraphAF models.
 - [TAPE](https://github.com/songlab-cal/tape): encoder modules compatible with the protein language models.
 - [PaccMann](https://github.com/PaccMann/): inference pipelines for all algorithms of the PaccMann family as well as traiing pipelines for the generative VAEs.